 Strategy is Important, but Effective Execution is Critical for B2B Marketing Results

 Let’s be honest — if one cannot execute their marketing plan and fabulous ideas, one does not get results.
-The process for delivering exceptional marketing is fairly straightforward, but to complete work that drives actual outcomes, the devil is in the details.
-Clearly one cannot expect a plan to operate on its own — it requires an intelligent and motivated staff, and a lot of TLC.
+In order to drive actual outcomes you need an intelligent and motivated staff, and a lot of TLC.

 For context, consider the process to develop a plan:

 - First, an umbrella framework that defines the role of your marketing and the strategy for which levers to pull, which problems to solve and where to allocate budget.

 - Then a more detailed framework that shapes the role of individual delivery channels — for example, maybe revenue is driven online and depends entirely on online marketing/infrastructure; maybe marketing adds value by supporting the sales team and driving brand awareness/thought leadership; maybe events have the most potential to drive new leads; or maybe marketing can best support by keeping leads warm and engaged through the sales process.